dasch-swiss/dsp-tools/docs/developers-git-submodules.md

 These two commands take care of the submodule, so that its contents are cloned/pulled as well.

-In case you have an old clone of dsp-tools, without the submodule, and you want to update it, you have to proceed
+In case you have an old clone of DSP-TOOLS, without the submodule, and you want to update it, you have to proceed
 differently:

 ```bash